marennodenes/Flashcard-App/README.md

 All projects can be tried out by cd-ing into the corresponding folder and using `mvn`:

 - change directory to the desired sample, such as `cd javafx-template`
+- if using the multi-module template run `mvn clean install` to allow local dependencies to be available
 - compile with `mvn compile`
 - test with `mvn test`
 - run quality checks with `mvn verify`